wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-self-sign-up.md

 ## Prerequisites

-1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/) using your Google, GitHub, or Microsoft account.
+1. Sign in to the [Choreo Console](https://console.choreo.dev/) using your Google, GitHub, or Microsoft account.
 2. If you are a new user, create an organization with a unique organization name.
 For example, "Stark Industries".